 The Main Ridge Forest Reserve, established on April 13, 1776, one of the oldest protected areas in the world, is on record as the "oldest legally protected forest reserve in the Western Hemisphere established for a conservation purpose."

-The Forest Reserve encompasses 3,958 ha (9,780 acres) of tropical rain forest.
+The Forest Reserve encompasses 3,958 ha (9,780 acres) of tropical rainforest.
 This lower montane forest is an important habitat for native plants and animals, including several species endemic to Tobago.
-It plays an important role in the protection of native biodiversity, particularly endemic plant species.
+Therefore, it is vital to protect native biodiversity, particularly endemic plant species.

-The Main Ridge Forest Reserve is home to a large number of flora and fauna.
-It is estimated that the rain forest provides habitat for 12 - 16 species of mammals, 24 nonvenomous snakes, 16 lizards and 210 species of birds.
+The Main Ridge Forest Reserve is home to many flora and fauna.
+The rainforest is estimated to provide habitat for 12 - 16 species of mammals, 24 nonvenomous snakes, 16 lizards, and 210 species of birds.

 The white-tailed sabrewing (Campylopterus ensipennis), a large hummingbird, is endemic to northeastern Venezuela and the Main Ridge.
-After Hurricane Flora in 1963, it was thought to be extirpated from Tobago but was rediscovered in 1974.
+After Hurricane Flora in 1963, it was considered extirpated from Tobago but rediscovered in 1974.

-Plant species endemic to Tobago which have been recorded in the Main Ridge include Odontonema brevipes, Duguetia tobagensis, Phyllanthus acacioides, Besleria seitzii, Cybianthus pittieri, Pilea tobagensis and Justicia tobagensis.
+Plant species endemic to Tobago recorded in the Main Ridge include Odontonema brevipes, Duguetia tobagensis, Phyllanthus acacioides, Besleria seitzii, Cybianthus pittieri, Pilea tobagensis, and Justicia tobagensis.